-- If you have transfer credit (earned prior to enrollment) that doesn't appear on your transcript and it is from a college you listed on your application for admission, contact the Admissions Office in the Forman Center.
-The most common reason for this is if the student forgets to send the final semester official transcript to Admissions for evaluation and posting. - If you have a question about how certain credits or courses were evaluated, complete a Transfer Credit Review Request Form available in Admissions.
+• If you have transfer credit (earned prior to enrollment) that doesn't appear on your transcript and it is from a college you listed on your application for admission, contact the Admissions Office in the Forman Center.
+The most common reason for this is if the student forgets to send the final semester official transcript to Admissions for evaluation and posting.